 RADICAL IMAGINATION (3/23-4/6)

 Diane di Prima writes: “The only war that matters is the war against the imagination.
 All other wars are subsumed in it.”
-If radical attention is the reclaiming of those diverse forms of human attention that resist being commodified, then radical imagination is the same for that other essential faculty given the short shrift in our historical moment: the embodied human capacity to freely explore and experience possibility.
+If radical attentionis the reclaiming of those diverse forms of human attention that resist being commodified, then radical imagination is the reclaiming of our embodied human capacity to freely explore and experience possibility.

 Drawing on the work of CG Jung, Ruha Benjamin, and William Blake among others, this course seeks to understand how we became alienated from this essential facet of our humanity and how we might enrich ourselves by its recovery.
 Our journey will take us from depth psychology and visionary poetry through theatrical improvisation and role-play, landing at last on workable strategies for a rebellion of the human imagination.

-Led by Henry Kramer, educator and Academic Dean at the School of Radical Attention.
+Led by Henry Kramer, Religious Studies professor at Hunter College and Academic Dean of SoRA.

 Mondays, 6:45 - 9:15pm EST